fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 I’m early October had lunch at Jason and Lydia’s.
 On Sat 11th Nov met Mick and Laura, Tom & Nessa at Blackfriars.

+17th March (St Pats day) went out on lash with Mark.
+Few places inc O’Neills then back at ours and Ailsa came.

+Met Mick at the pot still one day.

+Sparklehorse and Patrick duck club.

+Xmas: work night, TT night out, Xmas day, Doug & Zoe, Kirky boys, Hogmanay.
+March me and si drink in Granary then to Andy P and Danny’s thing.

 ## Travel

 [I travelled](https://fuzzylogic.me/tags/travel/) to six different countries including England and also enjoyed a couple of trips around Scotland.

+Stayed at drinkwater farm early March.

+Went to Alyth in July during summer Fridays.

+Geneva and fondue!

+Marbs in November.
+Will be visiting more.

 ## Eating out